sidhantmathur/bootstrapportfolio/README.md

     Adding more content to make the scrolling meaningful Add more mobile friendly projects
-    Think of a way to sort the web development projects from most to least relevent to viewers

-    Keep Learning so you can put more stuff on the portfolio!
+    Think of a way to sort the web development projects from most to least relevent to viewers Keep Learning so you can put more stuff on the portfolio!
+    Make Email Contact a Modal
+    subtitles on skills?